 Billion-dollar weather disasters have more than doubled in frequency since 1980.
 With the increase in hurricanes, tornadoes, wildfires and more, rebuilding after natural disasters has become top-of-mind for many building professionals, especially those in areas prone to natural disasters.

-LP® SmartSide® Trim & Siding also adds a resilient exterior element to structures.
-Manufactured with four elements of protection from the SmartGuard® process, this beautiful, durable siding option offers defense against many common weather occurrences.
+LP® SmartSide® Trim & Siding also adds a durable exterior element to structures.
+Manufactured with four elements of protection from the SmartGuard® process, this beautiful, durable siding option offers resistance against many common weather occurrences.

-Additionally, because all products in the LP Structural Solutions portfolio are made of engineered wood they are sustainable products, sourced responsibly and certified by the Sustainable Forestry Initiative®.
+Additionally, because all products in the LP Structural Solutions portfolio are made of engineered wood, they are responsibly sourced sustainable products certified by the Sustainable Forestry Initiative®.

-LP has taken steps to help efforts in rebuilding communities after natural disasters.
+LP has taken steps to help efforts in rebuilding after natural disasters.
 In one such case, the May 2010 flooding in Nashville led to repairs of a school campus.
-LP Building Solutions products, including LP TechShield sheathing, helped the new structure be resilient and energy efficient.
+LP Building Solutions products, including LP TechShield sheathing, added increased energy efficiency as well as core strength.

 “I also believe we are going to see a continued convergence of resilient design and resilient solutions,” Yelle adds.
 “No building solution performs independently—each component complements other components.”

 That’s the innovative thinking behind the LP Structural Solutions portfolio, showing LP’s dedication to ensuring our engineered wood products work together to add resilience to structures in areas that need it most.

 To keep pace with the last several years of changes related to homebuilding, you likely need to shift your business plan—let’s take a look at a few ways to navigate this.Continue Reading

 Communicating the benefits of the LP® Structural Solutions portfolio for a sub-floor kitchen remodel or sub-floor bathroom remodel can be a key difference in positively reinforcing the value of the overall renovation.